MiczFlor/RPi-Jukebox-RFID/documentation/builders/configuration.md

 # Jukebox Configuration

-The Jukebox configuration is managed by set of files located in `../shared/settings`.
+The Jukebox configuration is managed by a set of files located in `shared/settings`.
 Some configuration changes can be made through the WebUI and take immediate effect.

 The majority of configuration options is only available by editing the config files -